lksnmnn/Symbolicate-CrashReports/README.md

 Written in Perl.

 ## Warning
 This script is unmaintained atm and is based on Apples script from 2016.
-Apple may ship better versions in newer XCode releases, so try to use them if this script isnt working for you.
+Apple may ship better versions in newer Xcode releases, so try to use them if this script isnt working for you.

 ## Usage

 Currently, the script has to be placed in the following directory:
 ```
-XCode 7.3 and later: /Applications/Xcode.app/Contents/SharedFrameworks/DVTFoundation.framework/Versions/A/Resources/
+Xcode 7.3 and later: /Applications/Xcode.app/Contents/SharedFrameworks/DVTFoundation.framework/Versions/A/Resources/
-XCode 7.2 and earlier: /Applications/Xcode.app/Contents/SharedFrameworks/DTDeviceKitBase.framework/Versions/A/Resources/
+Xcode 7.2 and earlier: /Applications/Xcode.app/Contents/SharedFrameworks/DTDeviceKitBase.framework/Versions/A/Resources/
 ```

 Make sure you have your *.xcarchive* file on your machine.
 The script should find them.
 The following will symbolicate your crash report and save it to *readable_report.crash*